 Avocado Green: the certified-organic flagship

-Avocado’s standard build is up to 5″ of GOLS-certified organic Dunlop latex over individually pocketed coils, wrapped in GOTS-certified organic cotton and joma wool.
-There’s genuinely no polyurethane anywhere in the mattress.
-If you’ve read about VOC off-gassing or you’re shopping for a child’s room, this matters.
+The standard Avocado mattress uses 5″ of GOLS-certified organic Dunlop latex.
+This layer sits on top of individually pocketed coils.
+The bed is wrapped in GOTS-certified organic cotton and joma wool.
+There is no polyurethane foam in this mattress.
+This is important if you worry about VOC off-gassing or are buying for a child.
 See Avocado Green pricing →

 The pillow-top question